2014–15 Tampa Bay Lightning season: July

 After freeing up cap space (approximately $13 million), the Lightning looked to the start of free agency.
 On July 1, the Lightning inked defensemen Anton Stralman to a $22.5 million, five-year contract.
 Stralman had one goal and 13 assists last season with the New York Rangers, and had five assists in 25 playoff games.
 A few hours later, the Lightning signed forward Brian Boyle to a three-year contract.
-Both Stralman and Boyle helped the Rangers capture the Eastern Conference Championship, and reach the Stanley Cup Final last season.
+Both Stralman and Boyle helped the Rangers capture the Eastern Conference Championship, and reach the Stanley Cup Finals last season.
 Later in day, the Lightning signed goaltender Evgeni Nabokov to a one-year contract.
 Nabokov will serve as backup to starting goalie Ben Bishop, after team elected not to qualify an offer to goalie Anders Lindback, who signed with the Dallas Stars.
 In 2013–14 with the New York Islanders, Nabokov posted a .905 save percentage as their starting goaltender.

 On July 4, the Lightning announced the re-signing of defensemen Andrej Sustr to a one-year, one-way contract.
 Sustr appeared in 43 games with the Lightning last season, posting one goal and eight points to go along with 16 penalty minutes.
 Sustr made his Stanley Cup playoffs debut against the Montreal Canadiens in 2014, skating in three games.
 In addition, he played in 12 games with the Syracuse Crunch, recording a goal and three assists.
 In total, Sustr has appeared in 45 NHL games, all with the Lightning over the past two seasons, recording one goal and eight points.

 On July 8, the Lightning signed free agent defensemen Matt Corrente to a one-year, two-way contract.
 He has appeared in 34 career NHL games, all with the New Jersey Devils, over parts of two seasons, posting six assists and 68 penalty minutes.
 He also appeared in two playoff games during the 2010 Stanley Cup playoffs.
 This signing provides some depth and experience for the Crunch in the coming season, which will have several first-year players on defense.
 On the same day, the Lightning re-signed forward Cody Kunyk to a one-year, two-way contract.
 Kunyk signed by the Lightning last season as an undrafted free agent.
 He made his NHL debut, logging 10:12 of ice time, on April 13 against the Washington Capitals.
 Kunyk skated in over four seasons for the University of Alaska Fairbanks, where he had 60 goals and 133 points.